iodapson/axum-Yew/slide/axum-slide.md

 }
 ```

+This is perhaps the most verbose approach.

 #### middlewares

-A middleware is a pre-built piece of code that adds features to your app akin to a browser-plugin.
-A middleware should work seamlessly with your app to be useful.
+A middleware is a pre-built piece of code that adds features to your app.
+A middleware is akin to a browser-plugin.
+It should work seamlessly with your app to be useful.

-axum does not have its own bespoke middleware system and instead integrates with tower.
-This means the ecosystem of tower and tower-http middleware all work with axum.
+`axum` does not have its own bespoke middleware system and instead integrates with `tower`.
+This means the ecosystem of [`tower`](https://crates.io/crates/tower) and [`tower-http`](https://crates.io/crate/tower-http) middleware all work with axum.

 Check this resource to learn more about middlewares, refer to: https://docs.rs/axum/0.6.12/axum/middleware/index.html

 #### error handling

-axum is based on `tower::Service` which bundles errors through its associated `Error` type.
-If you have a `Service` (basically in this case, a request handler) that produces an error and that error makes it all the way up to hyper, the connection will be terminated without a response.
+`axum` is based on `tower::Service` which bundles errors through its associated `Error` type.
+If you have a `Service` (basically in this case, a route-handler) that produces an error, and that error makes it all the way up to hyper, the connection will be terminated without a response.
 This is generally not desirable so axum makes sure you always produce a response by relying on the type system.

-axum does this by requiring all services have `Infallible` ( https://doc.rust-lang.org/nightly/core/convert/enum.Infallible.html ) as their error type. `Infallible` is the error type for errors that can never happen.
+`axum` does this by requiring all services have type `Infallible` ( https://doc.rust-lang.org/nightly/core/convert/enum.Infallible.html ) as their error type. `Infallible` is the error type for errors that can never happen.

-This means if you define a handler like:
+This means if you define a route-handler like:

 ```rust
 use axum::http::StatusCode;